mayank-agg/SinglePlayer-Bingo/README.md

-- This game is built using corona sdk (cross platform framework) for android devices.
+- This is an android application built using corona sdk (a cross platform network).

-- It follows all rules of a typical bingo game.
-However, it provides users with a unique experience through a very user friendly and interactive UI.
+- The application provides an interactive UI to users for a unique experience of playing bingo.

-- Future plans involve alowing multiplayer capabilities via the integration of web sockets and a global presence by having the app connect to a database hosted on a server.
+- Future ideas involve multiplayer capabilities via the integration of web sockets and a global presence by connecting the app to a database.

 Testing the app.

-- To test the app on your computer, you can download Corona SDK (free) - which is a cross-platform framework for Mobile devices.
+- The app can be tested by downloading Corona SDK (free) - a cross-platform framework for Mobile devices.

-- Clone the repo and open main.lua using Corona SDK
+- Clone the repo and open main.lua using Corona SDK.

 Issues:

-- still need to build a score system that agrees with "BINGO" events.
+- A score system that agrees with "BINGO" events is required.
-- Start button will try to start game even if we havn't chosen the bingo cards.
+- Game can be initiated without selecting the bingo cards.
+This issue needs to be resolved for a robust application.